 The IPHC's interim management procedure uses a relative spawning biomass of 30% as a trigger, to begin reducing the target fishing intensity to a limit at 20%, where directed fishing is halted due to the critically low biomass condition.
 The relative spawning biomass has historically been calculated based on an arbitrary choice of 'good' weight-at-age and 'poor' recruitment levels estimated decades ago.
 The 2019 assessment, after Scientific Review Board and external review, and following the developments in the IPHC's Management Strategy Evaluation (MSE) process, has updated this calculation to include recent biological conditions.
 By using current weight-at-age and estimated recruitments influencing the current stock only, the 'dynamic' calculation measures the effect of fishing on the spawning biomass.
 This avoids the potential situation where environmental and biological conditions could be conflated with fishing effects.
 The 'historical' static relative spawning biomass was declining rapidly (although estimated to be higher in the 2018 assessment), where the dynamic calculation has been lower (estimated to be 32% in 2020; approximate credible interval: 22-46%) but more stable (Table 2).
 This result reflects the greater effects of reduced recruitment, rather than fishing in the last few years.
-The probability that the stock is below the $SB{30\%}$ level is estimated to be 46% at the beginning of 2020, with less than a 1% chance that the stock is below $SB{20\%}$.
-The two long time-series models provide a comparison with spawning biomass levels estimated to have occurred during the low stock sizes estimated for the 1970s: the AAF model suggests that recent stock sizes are at 61% of those levels, and the coastwide model at 207%.
-The large relative differences among models reflect both the uncertainty in historical dynamics as well as the importance of spatial patterns in the data and population processes, for which all of the models represent only simple approximations.
+The probability that the stock is below the SB{30%} level is estimated to be 46% at the beginning of 2020, with less than a 1% chance that the stock is below $SB{20\%}$.
+The two long time-series models (coastwide and areas-as-fleets) show different results when comparing the current stock size to that estimated at the historical low in the 1970s.
+The AAF model estimates that recent stock sizes are below those levels, and the coastwide model above.
+The relative differences among models reflect both the uncertainty in historical dynamics as well as the importance of spatial patterns in the data and population processes, for which all of the models represent only simple approximations.